 The 440km long Kungsleden in Swedish Lapland offers hiking through some of Europe’s greatest wilderness.
 Lara Dunn heads north of the Arctic Circle to tackle part of it.
-Read more articles like this in Totally Active Magazine.
+This article was first published on 13th October 2016 and is a feature piece from Totally Active

 The Kungsleden stretches 440km from Abisko in the far north of Sweden down to Hemavan, passing through one of Europe’s largest wilderness areas as it goes.
 The Swedish Tourist Association/ Svenska Turistföreningen (STF) run huts at roughly day stage intervals along the signposted trekking trail.
 One of the most popular sections is the northern one, with its opportunity to experience 24 hour daylight, the Midnight Sun if the timing is right, and pristine tundra replete with reindeer, grouse and birdlife.
 One of the biggest draws is also the utter peace and quiet, there’s no mobile phone reception, no electricity and the only running water is the crystal clear and plentiful streams flowing by.
 Along with a constant babbling soundtrack these also provide water for drinking, washing, cooking and to sluice down after the wood-fired saunas at each hut.
 The route is so popular and so well signposted that it’s a great first “big trek” experience for anyone fit enough to carry an expedition pack for 10 days.